 If you sit or stand for long periods at work:

 If your work involves a lot of bending, reaching, or lifting:

 Health Tools help you make wise health decisions or take action to improve your health.

 Less common spinal conditionsthat can cause low back pain include:

-Symptoms of low back pain depend on the
+Symptoms of low back pain depend on the cause.

 Symptoms typically include:

 Osteoarthritis of the spine usually causes pain that:

 Symptoms of diseases that affect the spine depend on the disease.
 They may include:

 The course of low back pain depends both on its cause and on how well you treat your back.